 "Opened an account several weeks ago to simply look at what mortgage lenders and rates were.
 I have now been inundated and harassed with multiple calls and emails daily for several weeks.
 I have received multiple phone calls from the same mortgage company but different lenders ...
 Furthermore, my information has probably been sold multiple times to various lists for further harassment by less-than-scrupulous lenders."

-Unfortunately, Dean's story is far too common, with the vast majority of LendingTree complaints with the BBB, PissedConsumer, and ConsumerAffairs echoing this same story.
+Unfortunately, Dean's story is far too common, with many of LendingTree complaints echoing this same story.
 They lament the flood of calls and emails that befell them the moment they signed up with LendingTree and didn't let up for months.
-One of the worst tells of the customer receiving four robocalls before he'd even completed the online form; in three days, he received a total of 30 calls from eight different lenders.

-In all fairness to LendingTree, customers can stop the barrage of communications from LendingTree and its partners.
+Customers can attempt to stop the barrage of communications from LendingTree and its partners.
 This page lets customers discontinue emails from LendingTree.
-This page is not easy to find, however.

 While endless calls and emails can be annoying and a nuisance, imagine what happens when a dozen lenders pull your credit score at the same time.

-As any experienced consumer knows, every time a potential lender checks your credit score, it brings it down a notch.
+As any experienced consumer knows, every time a potential lender checks your FICO score, it brings it down a notch.
+And bad credit can impact your car insurance rates, cell phone contract, utility costs, and even job opportunities.
 According to customer horror stories, LendingTree gives their partner lenders authorization to pull customers' credit scores, often without customers' permission.

 "EVERY SINGLE company that called me (around 20) had pulled my credit report, even though I declined to accept that section and never actually submitted my application!
 So now a few months later, I'm in a better place to actually buy a house and my credit is shot because it looks like I had 20 people looking into my credit!"

 There seems to be a real sense of polarity among LendingTree partners.
 Some of them will not leave you alone.
-But some will, even after you've filled out an application with them, completely forget you.
+But some will, even after you've filled out an application with them, completely forget you, according to one customer from Virginia.

 "I applied on 6/12/15 and heard nothing Friday-Monday.
 I called them and they told me the person assigned to my account was out to lunch and would call me back.
 Heard nothing, so called again on Tuesday.
 The gentleman that answered the phone said my loan was not completed.
 I asked him, 'How would I know that if no one called me back.'
 He said, 'Recomplete the application.'
 However, when I went back into LendingTree for that company, it was not there."

-But is that really true?
-As part of LendingTree being an "ally" to consumers, shouldn't they be constantly working on making this process better for customers?
+As part of LendingTree being an "ally" to consumers, shouldn't they constantly be working to make this process better for customers?
+LendingTree boasts quick and quality service but do they take responsibility for the service customers receive from the lenders LendingTree puts in their path?

 Instead, LendingTree's actions (or inaction?) make the company's real priorities crystal clear: they care about selling as many leads to lenders as possible.
 What happens to customers after that is none of their concern.

 It's not surprising that scammers have found a way to exploit LendingTree's system.
 Heck, they find a way to exploit every other service out there.
-What is shocking is the hands-off attitude LendingTree takes to these scams.
+What is shocking is the hands-off attitude LendingTree seems to have regarding these scams, at least according to customer reviews.

 Take, for instance, the advanced fee scams that have begun to spring up on LendingTree.
 These fake lenders reach out to LendingTree customers via email and get their hopes up with better-than-expected terms and rates.
 To qualify, they just need to pay some money up front, as their name implies.

-The rest of the story goes something like this:
+The rest of the story (here's an example from another online review) goes something like this:

 "After I paid $400 for an appraisal, I didn't hear back from them until I called them in the middle of December and then I was told that I wasn't going to get my loan.
 The loan officer told me that he wanted to close the loan by Dec.
 1, and I would also need a septic tank inspection ($325) and a well test ($45.00) so I ended up losing a total of $770.00."